apache/arrow-site/_posts/2020-07-27-cpp-build-simplification.md

 projects to accommodate the different ways that people want to depend on Arrow C++.
 We've aimed to make the build process simple by default, without requiring special environment setup, yet also highly configurable for those who need to specialize.
-And we've worked to make builds faster and more compact, even as we continue to add new functionality.
+This includes a zero-dependency option for projects that wish to use the Arrow C++ core but take on no transitive dependencies.
+We've also worked to make builds faster and more compact, even as we continue to add new functionality.

 This post covers many of the efforts we've made, both in the C++ libraries and in the Arrow Python and R packages that depend on them.
 Compared to a year ago,